 TransCelerate BioPharma’s mission is to collaborate across the global biopharmaceutical research and development community to identify, prioritize, design and facilitate implementation of solutions designed to drive the efficient, effective and high quality delivery of new medicines.

-CDISC and Transcelerate share many members and volunteers.
-CDISC is active in TransCelerate work groups including data standards, eSource, and the Protocol team and many TransCelerate volunteers have provided their subject matter expertise to the development of Foundational and TA standards.
-CDISC is grateful for the resources and financial support TransCelerate has invested in CDISC to further the aligned strategic goals of each organization.
+CDISC and TransCelerate share many members and volunteers and are active in many work groups including data standards, CDASH-SAE, Protocol and most recently on the Digital Data Flow project.
+TransCelerate volunteers have also provided subject matter expertise to the development of Foundational and TA standards.